TylerRollo/flashcard-application/README.md

 ---

-## 📜 License
-This project is open-source under the [MIT License](LICENSE).

----

 ## 👨‍💻 Author
 [GitHub](https://github.com/TylerRollo) | [LinkedIn](https://linkedin.com/in/tyler-rollo)

 ## TODO:
-- ADD FLIPPING ANIMATIONS WITHOUT PEEKING AT THE ANSWER
 - add delete all selected decks or cards feature (decks and cards)
 - when text gets too large, it wraps around
 - make a .json file of a deck